aefarrell/aefarrell.github.io/_posts/2022-06-10-integrated_puff.md

 ![gif](/images/integrated_puff_files/output_12_0.gif)

-This release model has some convenient properties: clearly as $\Delta t \to 0$ it becomes a Gaussian puff again, but on the other side as $\Delta t \to \infty$ also limits to the Gaussian plume.
+This release model has some convenient properties: clearly as $\Delta t \to 0$ it becomes a Gaussian puff again, but also as $\Delta t \to \infty$ also limits to the Gaussian plume.

 **Note** This is somewhat hand-wavy but a release of infinite duration is an event that began an infinite amount of time in the past and continues an infinite amount into the future, so the term $\frac{1}{2u} \left( \mathrm{erf}(a) - \mathrm{erf}(b) \right)$ goes in the limit to $\frac{1}{2u} \left( \mathrm{erf}(\infty) - \mathrm{erf}(-\infty) \right) = \frac{1}{u}$ resulting in a concentration profile of $ c \left(x,y,z,t \right) = \frac{m}{u} \cdot g_y(y) \cdot g_z(z) $, which is exactly a plume model
 {: .notice}